Need Electrophoresis Equipment for your research?

 Overall, electrophoresis is a separation technique that can single out biomolecules or charged particles of interest, based on their mobility in a given electric field.
 The mobility can be a reflection of the characteristics of the biomolecules or particles of interest or result from their interaction with another molecule.
-When combined with other techniques, electrophoresis can create a powerful and all-round tool that is applicable to research, routine analysis, and diagnosis.
+When combined with other techniques, electrophoresis can create a powerful and all-around tool that is applicable to research, routine analysis, and diagnosis.

 - Beckers, J. L. (1973).
 Isotachophoresis : some fundamental aspects.
 (Eindhoven: Technische Hogeschool Eindhoven). https://doi.org/10.6100/IR80190

 - Chung, M., Kim, D., & Herr, A. E. (2014).
 Polymer sieving matrices in microanalytical electrophoresis.
 The Analyst, 139(22), 5635–5654. https://doi.org/10.1039/C4AN01179A